wangyu1369/Accurate-Large-sample-Uncertainty-Quantification-using-Stochastic-Gradient-Markov-Chain-Monte-Carlo/README.md

 The neural-network experiment evaluates stationary covariance approximation beyond the convex setting.
 We fit a small neural network and compare the stationary covariance predicted by different theories under a range of fixed learning rates.

-The goal is to assess how accurately each theory predicts the empirical stationary covariance of SGD iterates.
-This experiment illustrates that continuous-time approximations can be accurate at small learning rates but become less reliable as the learning rate increases, while the proposed discrete-time covariance characterization remains informative in a nonconvex model.

 **Code location:**